ahsan-500mbps/neurips-2025-google-code-golf-championship/google-code-golf/README (READ FIRST).txt

-AFTER WRITING THE CODE, run the python file run_test by writing your solution number in it for example for task060.json you write the following:
+AFTER WRITING THE CODE, run the python file run_test.py by writing your solution number in it for example for task060.json you write the following:

 task_num = 60